nav9/patternRecognitionAndTracking/README.md

 # Face Pattern Recognition and Tracking
+Note: This project was created for a college assignment.
+Due to IDE usability reasons, the variable names had to be kept short and un-intuitive.

 A program that uses Principal Component Analysis (PCA) and Histograms of Oriented Gradients (HOG) to recognize faces and be able to track them in a video

 HOG and HOG2 have been implemented by Sanyam and Ludwig.
 The necessary attribution and license is mentioned within the respective files.